 Does the eSIM work throughout the UK, including Scotland?

-Can I continue using WhatsApp with my Spanish number?
+Can I still use WhatsApp with my Spanish number?

-How long does it take to activate?
+How long does activation take?

 Activation takes about 1 minute.
-You receive the QR code by email upon purchase, scan it with Wi-Fi, and it's ready.
+You receive the QR by email upon purchase, scan it with Wi-Fi, and it's ready.
 We recommend installing it before leaving home so you arrive in the UK already connected.

 Is my mobile compatible with eSIM?